Bennetweber/y.com/readme.txt

+This is the official git repo from y.com

-only fucking cool stuff here!!!
+only cool stuff here!!!